 The Granada Card would be a perfect purchase if you are travelling with people with mental health, autism or Asperger’s.
 Travelling to a new destination can cause uncertainty and for people who like to have a solid plan, the Granada Card is perfect for this.

 You can highlight the places you’ll be visiting, Google street view them and prepare your party.
 Of course, this can’t guarantee to eliminate all uncertainties and meltdowns, but it can help reduce them.

 Granada was a beautiful city and I loved that we were able to go back and explore it in further detail.
-We would have liked to have visited the Alhambra and Sacromonte Abbey, if you want to visit Sacromonte Abbey you’ll need to ring to confirm times as it’s a tour, the Cathedral was stunning and a real collision of gothic and Spanish Renaissance art.
-Another highlight was Zafra’s House, which we really enjoyed.
+We would have liked to have visited the Alhambra and Sacromonte Abbey, if you want to visit Sacromonte Abbey you’ll need to ring to confirm times as it’s a tour.
+The Cathedral was stunning and a real collision of gothic and Spanish Renaissance art.
+Another highlight for me was Zafra’s House, which we really enjoyed.

 There are plenty of beautiful Andalusian houses that will really enrich you in the culture and the history of Granada.

 You can book your official Granada Card pass, in English, by following this link – https://www.clorian.com/site/GranadaTur/?lang=en